danthe1st/StagingGroundStats/README.md

 # Staging Ground statistics

-I took the last 100 pages of Staging Ground approvals (state: 29.9.2024) from the review history, grouped these by user, filtered out inactive users and created bar charts out of it.
+I took all Staging Ground approvals (state: 17.10.2024) from the review history (16806 posts in total), grouped these by user, filtered out inactive users and created bar charts out of it.

-The ones with "big" in the name include all users who contributed more than 5 of these approvals, ones marked "small" only include users who contributed more than 20 of these approvals.
+The ones with "big" in the name include all users who contributed more than 20 of these approvals, ones marked "small" only include users who contributed more than 40 of these approvals.

 The horizontal lines represents the median.